toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Settings-Guide.md

 Unlike traditional Android apps with a dedicated settings screen, the Gmail Project app provides settings through the top bar menu:

-1. Tap the three dots (⋮) in the top-right corner to access the menu options
-2. Available options include:
+Available options include:
    - User Profile
    - Dark/Light Mode Toggle
    - Sign Out

 ## Theme Settings

-### Toggling Dark/Light Mode
+### Dark/Light Mode

 The app supports both light and dark themes to reduce eye strain and battery consumption:

-1. Tap the three dots (⋮) menu in the top-right corner
+1. Tap the moon icon (for dark mode) or sun icon (for light mode) located in the top bar.
-2. Select the Dark/Light Mode toggle option (moon/sun icon)
-3. The interface will immediately update with the new theme
+2. The interface will immediately update with the new theme.
-4. Your theme preference is automatically saved and remembered between sessions
+3. Your theme preference is automatically saved and

-**Implementation details:**
-- Theme settings are stored in SharedPreferences with key "dark_mode"
-- AppCompatDelegate.setDefaultNightMode() is used to apply the theme change

 ## Account Management